radiumone-engage/r1-engage-android/README.md

 • 	analytics.enable - set to "true" enables analytics in Engage SDK and otherwise disables it.

 • 	engage.enable – when set to “true” it enables the use of Engage SDK and when set to “false” is disabled.

+•       mediation.enable - when set to "true" it enables ad mediation.
+The sdk mediates among selected ad networks to serve the best possible ad.
+When set to false it disables ad mediation and fetch the ad from Engage network.

 • 	push.client_key – You will need to enter the App Key you received when creating your app on R1 Connect (found under Dev Tools -> Keys & Secrets).